mralif93/TodoApp/README.md

 # To-Do List (Flutter App)

-➤ The app’s state management, navigation in local storage.
+➤ The app’s state management and navigation in local storage.

 ## Screenshots